mmarbout/PAK_P3_infection_analysis/README.md

 ## home made scripts

-different scripts need to be downloaded from the github repository.
+different scripts need to be downloaded from the github repository and put in a dedicated directory named [scripts]

 ## Data generation